Notice of Pre-AIA or AIA Status

 Claim Objections

-Claims 1-10 are objected to because of the following informalities: The claims are replete with numerous grammatical errors.
-For example in claim the phrase “characterized in that” appears to be superfluous and hampers the clear meaning of the claim.
-Similarly, the phrase “creating a heterozygous MiMe material” appears to be indicate just that mutated genes are heterozygous but the introduction of the term “material” which is broad, hampers a clear understanding of the scope of the claim.
+Claims 1-2 and 4-10 remain objected to because of the following informalities: The phrase “creating a heterozygous MiMe genetic material” appears to be indicate just that mutated genes are heterozygous but the introduction of the term “material” which is broad, hampers a clear understanding of the scope of the claim.
 Claim 1 recites in step 1 “screening lines with heterozygous at regulated loci” wherein it appears screening lines ---that are--- heterozygous at regulated loci is the intended meaning.
-Similarly, in step 2 using the word “hybridizing” instead of ---crossing--- is confusing since hybridization has several other meanings within the context of breeding methods.

 Appropriate correction is required.